Study Says Lower-Income Gen Xers, Baby Boomers Will Run Out Of Money In Retirement

 What to do

-First, do not expect Social Security to keep you afloat in your golden years.
-It won’t provide enough income for you to live off in retirement.
+First, it’s important not to expect Social Security to keep you afloat in your golden years.
+It won’t provide enough income for you to live off of in retirement.
 If you’re like the typical recipient, your benefits will cover roughly 40% of your previous income, assuming that Congress doesn’t move to slash future Social Security benefits.